HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 1. New profiles, that are not based on US Core, will only be included in the US Public Health Profiles Library when there is a clear public health need (see [Profile Inclusion Criteria](guidance.html#profile-inclusion-criteria) below)
 2. Similarly, new public health FHIR US Realm implementation guides (i.e. FHIR implementation guides sponsored by the HL7 Public Health Work Group) will not create new profiles that are not based on the US Public Health Profiles Library without the approval of the HL7 Public Health Work Group
-3. The HL7 Public Health Work Group, the HL7 FHIR Management Group, and FHIR QA Tooling will enforce the principles above and criteria below
+3. The HL7 Public Health Work Group, the HL7 FHIR Management Group, and the FHIR IG Publisher tool will enforce the principles above and criteria below

 #### Profile Inclusion Criteria